nasa-jpl/ION-DTN/tests/cgr-test/README.txt

 CGR needs to consider all contacts in the contact graph in order to select the best next-hop node to forward the bundle to.
 The bundle never actually goes anywhere; all we're exercising is the route computation logic.

+CGR VISUALIZATION:

+The dotest script now automatically generates JSON files for CGR route visualization using the cgrfetch utility.
+These files are created for routes from node 9 to all other nodes in the contact graph:

+  - cgr_to_mcc.json        (node 9 -> node 1: Mission Control Center)
+  - cgr_to_goldstone.json  (node 9 -> node 2: Goldstone DSN station)
+  - cgr_to_madrid.json     (node 9 -> node 3: Madrid DSN station)
+  - cgr_to_canberra.json   (node 9 -> node 4: Canberra DSN station)
+  - cgr_to_maven.json      (node 9 -> node 5: MAVEN orbiter)
+  - cgr_to_mro.json        (node 9 -> node 6: MRO orbiter)
+  - cgr_to_tgo.json        (node 9 -> node 7: TGO orbiter)
+  - cgr_to_exomars.json    (node 9 -> node 8: ExoMars rover)

+To visualize these routes:
+1. Run the test: ./dotest
+2. Open contrib/cgr-viewer/cgr-viewer.html in a web browser
+3. Click "Choose JSON" and select one of the generated JSON files
+4. Explore the routes that CGR considered and selected

+The JSON files are preserved after test cleanup for visualization purposes.